Light

 }

-In principle, many possible expressions can appear in the on (<expr>) clause of the exclusive constraint with a few caveats:
+Any possible expression can appear in the on (<expr>) clause of the exclusive constraint as long as it adheres to the following:

 • The expression can only contain references to the immediate properties or links of the type.